Day 1 - 2: DELHI

 Lunch and later continue to drive to Agra; Arrive Agra and transfer to your hotel.

 Agra came into limelight during the rule of Afghan King Sikandar Lodhi - who had made it the capital of his empire.
-Later in 1526 A.D., the Mughal Emperor Babar took upon himself the task for rendering Agra, a unique character and beauty of its own.
+Later in 1526 A.D., the Mughal Emperor Babar took upon himself the task of rendering Agra, a unique character, and beauty of its own.
 Agra - in terms of ambiance is still associated with its Mughal period.
-The Mughals besides being great rulers were also great builders and they preserved their best architectural wonders for Agra & its neighbourhood.
+The Mughals besides being great rulers were also great builders and they preserved their best architectural wonders for Agra & its neighborhood.
 It has many wonderful monuments and the Taj Mahal, the greatest of them all, is a masterpiece of Mughal architecture at its best.

 Later visit The Agra Fort, an outstanding example of Mughal architecture.
 Agra Fort - the seat and the stronghold of the Mughal Empire under successive generations.
 This was the seat of Mughal rule.
 Shahjahan added the impressive quarters and the mosque while Aurangzeb added the outer ramparts.
 Visit its Hall of Public Audience and its Royal Pavilions.
 Besides the historical monuments, one can also explore Agra’s rich heritage of handicrafts in its markets.

-Also visit the Ashram Mother Teresa de Calcutta and Itmad ud Daula -This tomb was built in 1622 for Ghiyas Beg, father of Empress Noor-Jahan, the wife of Emperor Jahangir.
-It is beautifully conceived in white marble, mosaic and lattice and set a precedent as the first Mughal building to be faced with white marble inlaid with contrasting stones.
+Also, visit the Ashram Mother Teresa de Calcutta and Itmad ud Daula -This tomb was built in 1622 for Ghiyas Beg, father of Empress Noor-Jahan, the wife of Emperor Jahangir.
+It is beautifully conceived in white marble, mosaic, and lattice and set a precedent as the first Mughal building to be faced with white marble inlaid with contrasting stones.
 Sometimes also called ‘Baby Taj’, it is small, intimate and has a gentle serenity.

 Dinner and overnight at Hotel.

 Drive to Delhi.
-Arrive Delhi and visit Kingdom of Dreams (Closed on Monday) – As the name implies, Kingdom of Dreams is a spectacular world of unparalleled imagination, which brings to you a blend of India's culture, heritage, art, crafts, cuisine and performing arts buttressed with the mind boggling technological wizardry of today.
+Arrive Delhi and visit Kingdom of Dreams (Closed on Monday) – As the name implies, Kingdom of Dreams is a spectacular world of unparalleled imagination, which brings to you a blend of India's culture, heritage, art, crafts, cuisine and performing arts buttressed with the mind-boggling technological wizardry of today.
 "A Magical, Mystical & Memorable Experience of India".
 Lunch.

-After your dinner at Kingdom of Dreams in time you will be transferred to Delhi International Airport / Domestic Airport to board your flight to onward destination.
+After your dinner at Kingdom of Dreams in time, you will be transferred to Delhi International Airport / Domestic Airport to board your flight to onward destination.